Do you want more transparency in the day-to-day operation of your optometric practice?

 - Keep the meeting to 15 minutes or less

-- Make everyone stand to keep the meeting brief
+- Make everyone stand (if they can) to keep the meeting brief

-- Make sure only one person talks at a time to improve communication.
+- Only one person talks at a time to improve communication

 Ask The Right Questions